Air drills bring new thrust to India, Germany defense ties – DW – 08/05/2024

 Against this backdrop, a defense partnership with India could be vital.

 "Germany is very much interested in the Indo-Pacific.
 Having said that, Germany cannot do that alone because the German model is not really a model of a defense player.
-They have state-of-the-art defense industries but they don't really have a very strong army," the expert said.
+They have state-of-the-art defense industries but they don't really have a very strong army," said Rao.

 "In recent years, the primary objective for Germany is to be here for their economic security because so much of trade goes through this region.
 Security, stability and freedom of operation in the region is a very crucial German national interest.
 Exactly the way it is for India and the rest of the friendly nations."